Farheen Gani

 The state authorization status of a school determines whether a student can enroll in that college or university based on his or her physical location.
 This rule has been in place for several decades to protect prospective students.
 The institute of higher learning must meet every state’s set standards before enrolling people in that state.
 Some colleges are open to enrollment from students of any state, while others can accept only those living in a few certain states.

-This topic can cause a lot of confusion, especially when dealing with online education.
-One reason for this is that the concept of state authorization came about before the Internet even existed.
-If you have additional concerns about this matter, you should check with NC-SARA, which stands for the National Council for State Authorization Reciprocity Agreements.
+This topic can cause confusion, especially when dealing with online education.
+One reason is that the concept of state authorization came about before the Internet even existed.
+If you have additional concerns about this matter, you should check with NC-SARA, the National Council for State Authorization Reciprocity Agreements.
 The organization makes available a list of states and institutions that have met universal standards for reciprocity.

 Farheen Gani